mbasso/asm-dom/README.md

 deleteVNode(vnode); // manually delete vnode, child1 and child2 from memory
 ```

-## TODO

-Here is a list of things that have to be done to complete this project:

-- use the closure compiler (cause problems with wasm, need to update emscripten)

 ## Benchmarks

 At the moment we haven't Benchmarks to show, but they'll come soon!